Is there a business case for crushed sand?

 Shape is a major issue.
-This is where the crushing equipment’s role is critical to ensure an acceptable shape and size.
-Cone crushers, like the Metso Nordberg® HP Series™ and GP Series™, enable the production of finer products together with coarser aggregates.
-They also lower the initial capital investment and save energy, due to the fewer crushing stages.
+This is where the role of crushing equipment is critical to ensure an acceptable shape and size.
+Cone crushers, like the Metso MX™, Metso Nordberg® HP Series™ and GP Series™, enable the production of finer products together with coarser aggregates.
+They also lower the initial capital investment and save energy, due to having fewer crushing stages.

 Metso’s HRC™ high-pressure grinding roll technology lends itself especially well to the production of sand.
 The inter-particle comminution method makes the cubical/angular product shape under the correct operating conditions.

 “Studies show that the best end product for various purposes can be achieved with high-velocity impact crushing.
 The Metso Barmac® VSI vertical shaft autogenous impactor improves the soundness and shape of the material and produces a quality that is very close to natural sand.
-Most other VSI crushers use metallic parts to crush rock, but the Barmac VSI uses the rock fed into the machine to crush itself.
-The better the end-product grain shape, the better its performance in concrete, asphalt and base mixtures.
-The rock-on-rock crushing and grinding action also provides the lowest cost per ton of any impact crushing method,” Onnela clarifies.
+Most other VSI crushers use metallic parts to crush rock, but the Barmac VSI, uses a rock-on-rock crushing method.
+The better the grain shape of the end product, the better its performance in concrete, asphalt and base mixtures.
+The rock-on-rock crushing and grinding action also provides the lowest cost per tonne of any impact crushing method,” Onnela clarifies.

 Classifiers are then used to remove the needed amount of fine particles and dust.
 Metso static Air Classifiers, which are environmentally friendly and economical to use, produce consistent sand quality.

-“For concrete, there are two important demands.
-First, it needs to be easy to work with; it needs to have good workability.
-Secondly, it needs has to reach the designed final hardened strength.
-Good, workable fresh concrete is easy to lay on a floor or cast pattern without too much physical effort.
+“For concrete, there are two important requirements.
+First, fresh concrete needs to be easy to work with; it needs to have good workability.
+Secondly, it needs to reach the designed final hardened strength.
+Good, workable fresh concrete is easy to lay on a floor or cast in a form without too much physical effort.
 And the fresh concrete mass needs to stay uniform, without aggregate segregation or water bleeding.
 For asphalt and functional aggregates, there are grading specifications that must be met.”